 This item was last sold on : 11/13/19

 |Girl & Dug, Inc.||Homepage|

-Ghost celery, botanically a part of the Apiaceae family, is a variety of white celery that was developed by Girl & Dug Farm in north San Diego County, California.
+The White celery pictured above is botanically a part of the Apiaceae family.
+This variety called Ghost was developed by Girl & Dug Farm in north San Diego County, California.
 Utilizing innovative growing techniques in climate-controlled greenhouses, Girl & Dug Farm cultivates Ghost celery that can be harvested when young, used as an edible garnish, or it can be left to fully mature, used similarly to an herb in culinary applications.